iamalreadynoob/wolta-docs/docs/source/otherstuff.rst

 Radiohead
 ____________

 While creating Wolta, I listened to Radiohead a lot.
-Which is why, I will give a place to these great band with my favorite Radiohead album:
+Which is why, I give a place to this great band with my favorite Radiohead album:

 .. image:: pics/inrain.gif